NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Leaving Our Island Campsite:

-While our tarps were wet from the overnight rain, we were able to pack away the dry tent and enjoy a few rays of the early morning sun as we had breakfast and looked across the water to the clifftop campsite crew as they showed signs of stirring.
+While our tarps were wet from the overnight rain, we were able to pack away the dry tent and enjoy a few rays of the early morning sun as we had breakfast and looked across the water at the clifftop campsite crew, who were showing signs of stirring.

-On tap for the day were a couple of portages to Chiniguchi Lake and then a paddle up the lake to what we hoped would be a decent campsite.
+On tap for the day were a couple of portages to Chiniguchi Lake, followed by a paddle up the lake to what we hoped would be a decent campsite.
 First up –

 The Portage Into Dewdney Lake:

 A well-used trail took us from the top end of Wolf over the logging road and then up to Dewdney Lake.
-As we crossed the road, we did notice a vehicle tucked on the side of the road to the west.
+As we crossed the road, we noticed a vehicle tucked along the west side.
 It may have belonged to the couple with the dog we had spoken to the afternoon before.
 Talk about easy access to a multiple-day Wolf Lake campsite!

 Once on Dewdney, it was a quick paddle to our second – and last! – portage of the day, the one into Chiniguchi Lake.